ccrsxx/og/README.md

 - Spotify endpoints (currently-playing, top tracks, etc.).
 - Tools endpoints (quick diagnostics for headers, IP info, user-agent parsing, etc.).

-## Public API

-There is a public deployment available at [https://api.ccrsxx.com](https://api.ccrsxx.com).
-You can call the same features against that host.

-OpenAPI docs are hosted at [https://api.ccrsxx.com/docs](https://api.ccrsxx.com/docs) (served with the Scalar OpenAPI UI).

 ## Development

 Steps to run the project locally: